 Polar bears are neither known to vocalize underwater nor to rely substantially upon underwater sounds to locate prey.
 However, for any predator, loss of hearing is likely to be an impediment to successful foraging.
-The Service has applied a 190 dB re 1 μPa threshold for Level B harassment arising from exposure of polar bears to underwater sounds for previous authorizations in the Beaufort and Chukchi Seas; seas.
-However, given the projection of polar bear TTS at 188 dB by Southall et al. (2019) referenced in Figure 1, we used a threshold of Level B harassment at 180 dB re 1 μPa in our analysis for these proposed regulations.
+The Service has applied a 190 dB re 1 μPa threshold for TTS and a 180 dB re1μPa threshold for Level B harassment arising from exposure of polar bears to underwater sounds for previous authorizations in the Beaufort and Chukchi Seas; seas.
+However, given the projection of polar bear TTS at 188 dB by Southall et al. (2019) referenced in Figure 1, we used a threshold of Level B harassment at 180 dB re 1 μPa in our analysis for these regulations.